-In this paper, for qualitative survey is used a novel approach based on transformation results of Sentiment Analysis into binary data.
-After that, binary data is processed with a Data Mining tool - Decision Tree (see Section IV).
+In this paper, for qualitative survey is used a novel approach based on transformation results of sentiment analysis and aspect-based sentiment analysis, such as sentiment labels of reviews and mentions about product's aspects in reviews, into boolean data.
+After that, boolean data is processed with a data mining tool - decision tree (see Section IV).
 Qualitative survey aims to identify how the sentiment of reviews depends on the sentiment of different products' aspects.
-In other words, how overall customer satisfaction by product depends on the customer satisfaction by a product's aspects.
-Decision Tree performs this aim and identifies latent relations between the sentiment of reviews and sentiment of a product's aspects.
-We estimate the significance of aspects from the constructed Decision Tree.
-Output of qualitative survey are significance values of positive and negative mentions about a product's aspects for customers and identified latent relations extracted by Decision Tree.
-The availability of both quantitative and qualitative surveys allows realizing Decision Support System for Quality Management in accordance with quality standard ISO 10004.
+In other words, how overall customer satisfaction with product depends on the customer satisfaction with a product's aspects.
+Decision tree performs this aim and identifies latent relations between the sentiment of reviews and sentiment of a product's aspects.
+Also using the decision tree allows to estimate the significance of product's aspects for the customers.
+Output of qualitative survey are significance values of product's aspects for customers and identified latent relations between satisfaction with product and satisfaction with each product's aspect, which produced as rules extracted by the decision tree.
+The availability of both quantitative and qualitative surveys allows realizing Intelligent Decision Support System for Quality Management in accordance with quality standard ISO 10004.